curvedinf/dir-assistant/README.md

 Running `dir-assistant` will scan all files recursively in your current directory.
 The most relevant files will automatically be sent to the LLM when you enter a prompt.

-## Automated File Updates withGIT Commits
+## Automated file update and git commit
-The `COMMIT_TO_GIT` feature allows dir-assistant to make changes directly to your files and commit the changes to git during the chat.
+The `COMMIT_TO_GIT` feature allows `dir-assistant` to make changes directly to your files and commit the changes to git during the chat.
 By default, this feature is disabled, but after enabling it, the assistant will suggest file changes and ask whether to apply the changes.
 If confirmed, it stages the changes and creates a git commit with the prompt message as the commit message.